 Norm has one-sided paralysis as the result of a stroke.
 With assistance, Norm is able to get exercise and enjoy the outdoors with his family.
 Above is a video Norm and his family made, thanking the crowdfunding supporters who helped him buy his GRIT Freedom Chair.

 “Before my second birthday, I was diagnosed with cerebral palsy (CP).
 There are many different types and severities of CP; my type affects my legs and left arm, leaving me with poor balance and limited use of my arm.”

-“I live in FL and have been using my ‘wheels’ for several months practicing for our big adventure—we just got home Sunday from WA, OR, and CA. I used my chair to put my tires in the Pacific Ocean (sea level), Oregon, to Mt.
+“I live in FL and have been using my ‘wheels’ for several months practicing for our big adventure—we just got home Sunday from WA, OR, and CA. I used my chair to put my tires in the Pacific Ocean (sea level), Oregon, Mt.
 Rainier (at 10,500 feet above sea level), Washington, and through the redwoods in California.
-On occasion, I had help from my son and wife (occasionally our grandkids too) who would push me uphill, but my wheels made the adventure so much better.
-Now back in FL going at it, 5 days a week.”
+On occasion, I had help from my son and wife (occasionally our grandkids, too) who would push me uphill, but my wheels made the adventure so much better.
+I am now back in FL going at it, 5 days a week.”

 Tim (aka “Gator”)

 “One arming can be done!
 I have right shoulder issues going back to a bicycle wreck in 1974 that limits my use.
 Mostly I will use it about 50%, sometimes down to zero.
 Even when I consider full use of my arm, the stroke length of the right is about max 70% of my left arm.
 And, if you can curl your arm around the lever then braking is handled.
 Just lean back.
 So yes, the GRIT chair can be done with one arm (I do use feet to steer).
 No, you will not be a speed demon, but you will do just fine.
 Work on the technique of the stroke and catching that sweet spot.
 Have fun and enjoy!”